WaifuForever/Github-Commit-Patterns/README.md

   Example:
   ```
   {
-  "001" : sending duplicated user_id back to the client"
+  "001" : send duplicated user_id back to the client"
   }

   ```